 If you've acquired a heater Instructions on how to add the heater to your makeshift aquarium will be specified on the heater packaging.
 It’s also best to buy a thermometer to add to the makeshift aquarium too.
 Only turn on the aquarium heater once water is in your makeshift aquarium.

 If you have set up your bettas permeant housing with the appropriate equipment (which includes a heater) use the heater for your betta in it's makeshift housing rather than having it in the aquarium whilst it cycles.

 The next step is important: water preparation.

-So how can we achieve, so to speak, ‘instantly cycled water’ for your holding aquarium.
-The bad news is that we can’t – it’s impossible, cycled water needs time to develop – but the next best thing should suffice in most cases.
+So how can we achieve an, so to speak, ‘instantly cycled water’ for your holding aquarium.
+The bad news is that we can’t – it’s impossible, a cycled system needs time to develop – but the next best thing should suffice in most cases.

 Acclimating the betta